TransLinkForecasting/conda_env/README.md

 ## Base Distribution

 The base version of Miniconda is 4.10.3 with Python 3.8, you can obtain it from [Anaconda.com](https://repo.anaconda.com/miniconda/Miniconda3-py38_4.10.3-Windows-x86_64.exe).
+Note that while your base distribution is of a specific version of python, you can create and build any version of python for a specific conda environment.

 ## List of environments

 We currently supported the following environments.
 You can find instruction to install in the `.sh` files with corresponding environment name.
 The `.yml` file contains a list of package names and versions to help replicate environment set up.

-* `base`: default Anaconda environment with jupyter notebook extension
+* `abm_dev`: latest activitysim and populationsim, python 3.9
 * `tlpy3`: common packages to work with SQL Server, data frames, charts and figures
 * `tlgpd`: common packages plus geopandas to work with spatial files like shape files
 * `rtm_docs`: mkdocs to build rtm docs
-* `abm_dev`: latest population synthesis tool, based on `tlgpd`
-* `popsim_skipint`: population synthesis tool with skip integer option enabled for survey weighting, based on Python 2.
+* `popsim_skipint`: populationsim with skip integer option enabled for survey weighting, based on Python 2.
 Used for Trip Diary 2017 and Evergreen Pre-Post Survey weighting
 * `emat_tmip`: environment based on `TMIP/EMAT`
+* `base`: default Anaconda environment with jupyter notebook extension

 Learn more about conda environments here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html